 Nobody is a big fan of the taxman, but some careful strategizing can help you give him less and keep more of what you earned this year.
 Income, capital gains, property sales, and early withdrawals can all have an impact on what you’ll need to pay in taxes.
-And, it’s hard to know how to calculate it all, especially when the rules change frequently, as they did earlier this year.
+And, it’s hard to know how to calculate it all, especially when the rules change frequently.
 A good CPA can help review your paystubs and investments to see where you stand and suggest any moves you can make to keep more of your hard-earned cash in your pocket.

 Maximize That Retirement Account

-In the same way contributions to your 401(k) lower your annual taxable income, contributions to your HSA will do the same, whether they are contributed pretax through your employer or as a tax deduction for an individual account.
-This money is never taxed as long as it is used for qualified health expenses and it rolls over each year, so it’s yours to keep.
+In the same way contributions to your 401(k) lower your annual taxable income, contributions to your HSA will do the same, whether they are contributed pre-tax through your employer or as a tax deduction for an individual account.
+This money is never taxed as long as it’s used for qualified health expenses, and it rolls over each year, so it’s yours to keep.
 You never know what medical bills you’ll need to cover down the road.

 Flex Your Spending Muscle

-If you are enrolled in a flexible spending account (FSA) with your employer for health or dependent care expenses not covered by insurance, now is the time to use that money.
+If you’re enrolled in a flexible spending account (FSA) with your employer for health or dependent care expenses not covered by insurance, now’s the time to use that money.
 If you don’t, you’ll lose it.
 All those dollars you worked so hard to put away will go back to your employer.
 And nobody wants that!
 So do some spending on your self-care.
 Need to restock your contact lenses?
 Have some dental work you’ve been putting off?
 Haven’t done your preventative checkup this year?
-Do it now while you have a little time on the calendar to get those appointments made!
+Do it now while you have a little time on the calendar to get those appointments made.

 Harvest for Tax Losses

 Think of the fall season as a time for harvesting … which includes reviewing your investments for those bum securities that decreased in value.
-The stock market was very strong this year, so you may not have any.
 But if you do, you can sell them and write off the loss against any capital gains or income to reduce your tax bill.
-You can then buy a similar security that is performing better to keep your asset allocation well balanced.
+You can then buy a similar security that’s performing better to keep your asset allocation well balanced.
 If you’re not sure how to do this, talk to your CPA or financial professional.

 Take Required Minimum Distributions (RMDs)

-If you are over age 70½, you have to take the required minimum distribution from any IRA or retirement plan account by the end of the calendar year.
-To calculate your RMD, go to the IRS Uniform Lifetime Table, find the age you’ll reach in 2018 and the corresponding life expectancy factor.
+If you are over age 72, you have to take the required minimum distribution from any IRA or retirement plan account by the end of the calendar year.
+To calculate your RMD, go to the IRS Uniform Lifetime Table, find the age you’ll reach in 2020 and the corresponding life expectancy factor.
 Divide your retirement account balance as of December 31 the prior year by your life expectancy factor.
-You are free to spend or reinvest your RMDs, just don’t forget to pay taxes on it at your income tax rate.
+You’re free to spend or reinvest your RMDs, just don’t forget to pay taxes on them at your income tax rate.

 Note the Changes for Charitable Giving

 While charitable giving used to be a recommended move to make at the end of the year, those little donations to organizations you’re passionate about and that closet cleanout you donated to Goodwill may no longer help you in the tax deduction department.
-The tax law changed this year when President Trump signed the Tax Cuts and Jobs Act.
-Under the new law, total itemized deductions would need to exceed $12,000 for an individual and $24,000 for married couples, making it more challenging for small donations to count.
+The tax law changed when President Trump signed the Tax Cuts and Jobs Act in 2017.
+Under the new law, total itemized deductions would need to exceed $12,400 for an individual and $24,800 for married couples, making it more challenging for small donations to count.
 However, some savvy strategists did come up with a clever way to hit this threshold by “bunching” or “bundling,” where you hold off giving one year then donate a large amount the following year that meets the minimum requirement.
-If you’re not in the position to make donations of these amounts, you can still contribute to your favorite charities, but it will be purely altruistic.
+If you’re not in the position to make donations of these amounts, you can still contribute your favorite charities, but it will be purely altruistic.

 Things to Consider: